egel-lang/aoc-2024/days.md

-# Advent of Code 2024 - Egel Solutions
+# Egel Solutions to Advent of Code 2024

 Marco Devillers